camrynnesullivan/Ahmed-Justin-Luyu-Xavier-Project-2/README.md

 - This APP is for any kind of herbivore!

-Our plant eaters can use our app to find the best places for vegan food!
+- Our plant eaters can use our app to find the best places for vegan food!

-They can also review, rate, and become part of the greater vegan community!
+- They can also review and become part of the greater vegan community!

-Eating plants and feeling great, just like Arnold Schwarznegger!
+- Eating plants and feeling great, just like Arnold Schwarznegger!

 ### Installation